 c.
 When might it be truthful — even useful — to withhold details in explanations?

 e.
 When have you told untruths/ lies?
 Did you withhold important information or did you make stuff up?
-What feeling did you have when you weren’t being truthful?
-If it was discovered you didn’t tell the truth, what feeling came up then?
+What feeling do you have when you aren’t truthful?
+If it was discovered you didn’t tell the truth, what was the impact on others?
+On you?
+What feeling came up then?

 h.
 “Dumping” is when someone only says what’s bad or negative about a person or situation, while “withholding” what’s positive.
 When has someone dumped on you?
 When have you dumped on someone else?
 How can you avoid “dumping”?